Chapter 5:

 "Oh?
 And just by losing your balance, you ended up shooting my way?
 Even though I barely entered your peripheral view?"

-Yumino was felt speechless.
+Yumino was left speechless.
 However they looked at it, the shot seemed intentional.

-"Ah, I am just teasing you!" the tall man continued, displaying a friendly smile that accentuated his long canines.
+"Ah, I'm just playing with you!" the tall man continued, displaying a friendly smile that accentuated his long canines.
 "No harm done!
-As you can see, the arrow did not get to me."
+As you can see, the arrow barely touched me."

 While Yumino was busy bowing his head out of habit, a familiar voice screamed his name in urgency.